 This dish can be made with any cut of steak although the beef fillet is the most tender.
 If you use another cut, you can tenderise the meat before cooking.
+If you buy good quality grass fed beef, this has usually been aged for a while to tenderise the meat and to create the optimum flavour.
+With grass-fed beef, you can use another cut like rump, sirloin or even rib eye.
+Skirt steak might be a bit too tough.

 This is usually served as part of a Chinese meal which will feature a few other dishes like a stir-fried green vegetable and steamed rice.